Simple Indian Recipes...

 Ingredients

-Moong dal (Paasi Paruppu) - 2 tblsp (optional)
+• Moong dal (Paasi Paruppu) - 2 tbsp (optional)

 Method

-8.Cook until both the sides are done.
-Usually takes 2 minutes on each side.
-Leave the adai little longer on the tava if you prefer crispy adais.
+6. Flip and cook until both the sides are done.
+Usually it takes 2 minutes on each side.
+Leave the adai little longer on the tava uncovered if you prefer crispy adais.

 Variations